Giagnus64/Redux-Fun/README.md

-This project was created to display how redux is integrated in React for a blogpost on Medium.
+This project was created to display how redux is integrated in React for a [blogpost](https://medium.com/@gianfranconuschese/using-redux-with-react-cb4414f53fd9) on Medium.
 I used Create-React-App to spin up a simple app - instruction on how to run it are below.
-Thanks!
-Blog:
+Thanks for reading!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).